dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

-The following factors not only determine the severity of the schematic crisis, they correlate to the severity of resulting connectopathy, which acts as a neurological cause for mental illess *BUT ALSO A VERIFIABLE, NEUROLOGICAL FINGERPRINT* for the presence of recovered memories, true and fictitious.
-That's yet another reason why bitemark analysis is so important these days -- don't let them "bodycam" us by pigeonholing our perspectives on critical legal issues.
+The following factors not only determine the severity of the schematic crisis, they correlate to the severity of resulting connectopathy, which acts as a neurological cause for mental illess but also **a verifiable, neurological fingerprint in fMRI and SPECT for the presence of recovered memories both true and fictitious**.

+That's yet another reason why **bitemark analysis** is so important these days -- don't let them "bodycam" us by pigeonholing our perspectives on critical legal issues.
+If you throw out all data science methodologies on the basis that they're overly statistical, then many technologies that could be determining factors in court cases will not be considered whatsoever.
+If this undermine any incentive early on for development of the expert testimony logistics/processes utilizing complicated, expensive statistical methodologies, it will be impossible to form a basis of legal precedent whereby reasonable legal research can be conducted.
+Throwing out all "bitemark analysis" early on will make it difficult to protect the spirit of the law and the spirit of the rule of law with the advent of 21st century technologies.
+The answer to this is the development of generalized, high-dimensional models which chip away at any uncertainty via high-dimensional inference, cross-correlation and cross-entropy.

-#### (1) The length of time between the original events and the date upon which those memories became accessible
+#### &#9312; The length of time between the original events and the date upon which those memories became accessible

 When this length of time is increased, then the mind is much more likely to have either a plethora of aggregate memories to create in response to unveiled trauma or proportionally more aggregate memories to disentangle and reconnect.

-#### (2) The level of emotional or intellectual relevence in reevaluating your other primary and aggregate memories
+#### &#9313; The level of emotional or intellectual relevence in reevaluating your other primary and aggregate memories

-What does your psyche have to gain by emotionally or rationally re-evaluating what it knows.
+What does your psyche have to gain by emotionally or rationally re-evaluating what it knows?
 When reconstructing a new understanding of your life, what is the level of emotional contrast?
 Examples of situations with high emotional contrast include those like repressed memories of childhood rape by someone close to the victim.
 Nothing